 To avoid placing an image on top of itself all the way down the quilt I recommend starting at a different truck for each “pass.”
 After starting, continue quilting through as many sections as needed for that row.
 You won’t have to stop – the line is continuous.
 For alignment help see the “Tips” section.

-SPECIAL OFFER: We have a few copies of this pattern enlarged to 10 inches wide.
+LIMITED OFFER: We have a few copies of this pattern enlarged to 10 inches wide.
 It is cut off at the normal length of 12 feet.
-Let us know if you want this size.